deeda/VLAB-DeepLearning-9-12-2014/mainevent.md

 <b>Deep learning error rates 2010 - 2014</b>

-2010 - 2011 - not much - traditional CV - up 6o 70% error rate
+2010 - 2011 - not much - traditional CV - up 6o 70% error rate<br>
-2012 - Deep learning jump to less than 20% error
+2012 - Deep learning jump to less than 20% error<br>
-2013 - 2014 - all about Deep Learning - less than 7%
+2013 - 2014 - all about Deep Learning - less than 7%<br>

-Convolution Neural Network
+<b>Convolution Neural Network</b><br>

 Convolution -> Pooling ...
 Fully Connected...
+Output Predictions<br>
-Output Predictions Multiple layers of classification / analysis
+Multiple layers of classification / analysis

 With Neural nets - and research that matt did as a phd - compare it to black box